 It may be time to look at the priorities of our young athletes and figure out how to prioritize sleep in the mix of school, school sports, club sports, homework, and a budding social life.
 It may be the missing factor that is holding you or your child back from your athletic goals.
 Figuring out a way to get in at least 8 hours of sleep a day and possibly a nap or two will benefit you in multiple ways.

-If you would like to learn more from an Athletico physical therapist, please use the button below to schedule a free injury screen at a clinic near you.
+If you would like to learn more from an Athletico physical therapist, schedule a free assessment with an Athletico location near you.
+Free assessments are available in-person and online through our virtual Telehealth platform.

 The Athletico blog is an educational resource written by Athletico employees.
 Athletico bloggers are licensed professionals who abide by the code of ethics outlined by their respective professional associations.
 The content published in blog posts represents the opinion of the individual author based on their expertise and experience.
 The content provided in this blog is for informational purposes only, does not constitute medical advice and should not be relied on for making personal health decisions.